-César is the ABC Career Development Professor at the MIT Media Lab and director of the Lab's Macro Connections group.
+César is the ABC Career Development Professor at the MIT Media Lab and director of the Lab's Collective Learning group.
 He has ten years of experience in metadata analysis and representation and has been involved in over 30 academic publications exploring its possible uses.

 Dave holds a dual-degree in graphic design and multimedia studies from Northeastern University and has past experience in print design, video game production and as art director of Boston-based music magazine.